 In January 2020, we entered into an office lease agreement for our corporate offices in San Diego, California, which would have commenced on May 1, 2020.
 In May 2020, we entered into an amendment to such office lease agreement that subsequently amended the commencement date to August 1, 2020 and extended the lease expiration to November 30, 2025.
 We refer to such office lease agreement, as amended, as the San Diego Lease.
 The San Diego Lease provides for a one-time option to extend for a period of five additional years.
 The monthly base rent is approximately \$58,000 for the first year, which amount will increase by 3.0% per year over the initial term.
 In addition, the San Diego Lease is subject to charges for common area maintenance and other costs.
 The San Diego Lease provides a four-month rent abatement period during the first year of the San Diego Lease and approximately \$1.0 million in reimbursement for allowable tenant improvements, which effectively reduce the total lease payments owed for the San Diego Lease.
 For accounting purposes, the lease commencement date was determined to be March 2020 when we had control of the office space.
-We recorded an operating lease right-of-use, or ROU, asset and operating lease liability of approximately \$2.1 million on our unaudited condensed balance sheet.
+We recorded an operating lease right-of-use, or ROU, asset and operating lease liability of approximately \$2.2 million on our unaudited condensed balance sheet on the lease commencement date in the first quarter of 2020.

 In March 2020, we entered into a lease agreement for office space in Boston, Massachusetts, or the Boston Lease, which commenced on April 1, 2020 and expires on July 31, 2024.
 The Boston Lease provides for a one-time option to extend the Boston Lease for a period of five additional years after the expiration of the initial lease term.
 Under the terms of the Boston Lease, monthly base rent is approximately \$105,500 for the first year, subject to an annual fixed percentage increase of 2.0% on April 1st of each year.
 In addition, we are obligated to pay for common area maintenance and other costs.
 Under the terms of the Boston Lease, we are required to maintain a standby letter of credit of approximately \$0.2 million during the term of the lease.
-We recorded an operating lease ROU asset and operating lease liability of approximately \$5.1 million on our unaudited condensed balance sheet.
+We recorded an operating lease ROU asset and operating lease liability of approximately \$5.1 million on our unaudited condensed balance sheet on the lease commencement date in the second quarter of 2020.

 In May 2020, we entered into a two-year sublease for certain designated lab space in San Diego, California, which commenced on June 9, 2020.
 Under the terms of the sublease, the monthly base rent is approximately \$12,500 in the first year, subject to an annual fixed percentage increase of 5.0% in June of the following year.
 We are not obligated to pay for common area maintenance and other costs.
-We recorded an operating lease ROU asset and operating lease liability of approximately \$0.3 million on our unaudited condensed balance sheet.
+We recorded an operating lease ROU asset and operating lease liability of approximately \$0.3 million on our unaudited condensed balance sheet on the lease commencement date in the second quarter of 2020.

-Maturities of lease liabilities as of June 30, 2020 are as follows, in thousands:
+Maturities of lease liabilities as of September 30, 2020 are as follows, in thousands:

-Year Ending December 31.
+Year Ending December 31,

-rear Ending December 51,

-2020 (remaining) \$ 250
+2020 (remaining) \$ 305

 2021 2,141

 2022 2,098

 2023 2,080

 2024 1,558

 2025 722

-Total lease payments 8,849
+Total lease payments 8,904

-Less: imputed interest (1,086)
+Less: imputed interest (978)

-Total operating lease liabilities \$ 7,763
+Total operating lease liabilities \$ 7,926